 PUBG Mobile, Asphalt 9: Legends, and Alto’s Odyssey are just a few of the great Android titles released this year.
-We expect to see many more in the near future from well-known developers like Ubisoft, Telltale Games, and Niantic Labs.
+We expect to see many more in the near future from well-known developers like Ubisoft, Electronic Arts, and Codemasters.

-Developed by EA, Command & Conquer: Rivals is a real-time strategy game that plays like Clash Royale, with the exception that you are in constant control of your troops.
-You can customize your army with things like infantry units, vehicles, and even a commander.
-You have to choose the commander wisely, as each one has unique abilities that play a major role in every battle.
+Developed by Electronic Arts, Command & Conquer: Rivals is a real-time strategy game that plays like Clash Royale, except you are in constant control of your troops.
+You can customize your army, adding infantry units, vehicles, and even a commander.
+Choose the commander carefully, as each one is unique and plays a major role in every battle.

 Command & Conquer: Rivals will be a free-to-play title.

-In Command & Conquer: Rivals, you start off with a mobile construction vehicle that deploys and slowly collects tiberium.
+In Command & Conquer: Rivals, you start off with a mobile construction vehicle for slowly collecting tiberium.
 You then use that tiberium to build buildings and send units onto the battlefield, where the goal is to take control of two out of three zones.
-If you are able to hold them for a certain amount of time, a powerful nuclear missile will be sent toward the enemy command center.
+If you can hold them for a certain amount of time, a powerful nuclear missile will be sent toward the enemy command center.
 To learn more about the game, check out the short trailer above.

-Command & Conquer: Rivals will be a free-to-play title, although we expect that in-app purchases will be available.
+Command & Conquer: Rivals will be a free-to-play title, though we expect in-app purchases.
 It’s already listed on the Play Store, where you can sign up to get notified once it goes live.

 The Elder Scrolls: Blades is a first-person role-playing game.
 You take on the role of one of the members of the Blades who, after being forced into exile, must restore their hometown from the rubble.
 You can create and customize your city, take on friends and rivals in epic one-on-one battles, discover unique weapons, armor, and abilities, and much more.

-The developer has released a trailer (above), which looks gorgeous.
-The light glimmers realistically off the swords and shields, while the small details in the dungeons, castles, and mountains that make up the background of the game keep things suitably atmospheric.
+The developer released a trailer (above), which looks gorgeous.
+The light glimmers realistically off the swords and shields, and the small details in the dungeons, castles, and mountains of the game’s environment create a great sense of atmosphere.
 The environments rendered in the game are said to be console quality.

 The Elder Scrolls: Blades is coming sometime this fall and will be free-to-play.
 We assume the title will offer plenty of in-app purchases, although this has not been confirmed yet.
 The game is already listed on the Play Store, where you can sign up to get notified once it goes live.

 Brawl Starts is a free-to-play game with in-app purchases.
-The game has already soft launched in a few countries, with the U.S. not being one of them.
-As of now, there’s no word on when it will officially be released globally.
+The game has already soft launched in a few countries, though not in the U.S. As of now, there’s no word on when it will officially release globally.

 Read next: 15 best racing games for Android